trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --miner.defaultGasPrice="0x87369400"
     ```

 Set the default gas price in WEI for transactions if not specified.
-The default is `0x77359400`.
+The default is `0x77359400` (2 GWEI).
 The alias `--gasPrice` has been deprecated, use `-g` instead.

 **`--miner.blockGasLimit`**, **`l`**